Leadership and Staff

 Colonel (Ret.)
 Charles R. Cosnowski is the Research lead for the National Security Collaboration Center where he leads/manages the portfolio of research projects across the academic departments at UTSA, mainly in the areas of Computer Science and Cybersecurity.

-He was formerly the Director of the Joint Electromagnetic Warfare Center (JEWC), Lackland Air Force Base, Texas.
+He was formerly the Director of the Joint Electromagnetic Warfare Center (JEWC), at Lackland Air Force Base, Texas.
 He led a joint center that assesses electromagnetic warfare requirements, technology, and capabilities.
 Additionally in this position, Colonel Cosnowski advised the Joint Staff, NATO, and Services on electromagnetic warfare policy and doctrine, and identified requirement gaps and solutions.
 He oversaw center modeling & simulation, analysis, and electromagnetic spectrum activity coordination between Combatant Commands, OSD, the Joint Staff and other U.S. government agencies.